North Carolina's 3rd congressional district

-On October 25, 2023 the North Carolina General Assembly created and passed a new congressional map shifting the Cook Partisan Voting Index down by 4 points, only slightly changing the district's boundaries.
-With a Cook Partisan Voting Index of R+10, It is considered to be one of the most Republican districts in North Carolina, tied with the 8th congressional district.
+On October 25, 2023 the North Carolina General Assembly had created and passed a new congressional map shifting the Cook Partisan Voting Index down by 4 points, only slightly changing the district's boundaries.
+At the time the district had a Cook Partisan Voting Index of R+10, which was one of the most Republican districts in North Carolina, tied with the 8th congressional district.

+On October 22, 2025 the North Carolina General Assembly once again created and passed another new congressional map making the partisan lean of the neighboring 1st district more favorable to Republicans shifting the Cook Partisan Voting Index down another 4 points making the district an R+6.

 Counties and communities

 For the 119th and successive Congresses (based on the districts drawn following a 2023 legislative session), the district contains all or portions of the following counties and communities.